 The coming would turn into the going?
 Heh, wasn't that funny in a not-funny-to-me way?

 A few minutes went by before one of the other prisoners, or "saints," looked toward me and asked, "What is 'the coming?'"

 It was weird that I had survived this long to become the longest held "guest" here.
 The other prisoners would ask me questions from time to time, so I told them what I had guessed at while being here and what the guards would say to me.

 They called us "saints" because we were mutants.
 They used to be mutants.
 Apparently something happened a few months ago, a while after I was kidnapped, and the majority of the mutants, like close to ninety percent I think was what I heard, in the world lost their powers.

 Some were happy, some were sad, and some turned into complete psycho-kidnapper cannibals.

-Just take a wild guess as to which ones I had the pleasure of keeping as landlords.
+Just take a wild guess as to which ones I had the pleasure of having as landlords.

 Yep.
 The cannibals.

-I learned this: when people disappear, you don't eat the meat of the next meal.
+I learned this: when people disappear, you didn't eat the meat of the next meal.